 Carers Rights and the Carers (Scotland) Act 2016

-The Carers (Scotland) Act 2017 introduces new rights for unpaid carers and new duties for local councils and the NHS to provide support to carers.
-The eight duties are:
+The Carers (Scotland) Act 2016 introduces new rights for unpaid carers and new duties for local councils and the NHS to provide support to carers.
+It becomes law on the 1st April 2018 and Connecting Carers are producing information to support each of the duties under the Act.
+These will be availalbe to download shortly.

 - Duty to prepare Adult Carer Support Plans - An “Adult Carer Support Plan” is a